ubuntu-flutter-community/rss.dart/README.md

 ## License

-Dart RSS is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+rss_dart is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

 ## Thanks